mdmsoft/yii2-admin/docs/guide/basic-usage.md

 Route
 -----
+Route is special `permission`.
+Its related with application route.
+Because `route` is `permission`, so you can assign it to another `permission` or `role`.
-Route is list of avaliable route of your application.
-It is automatic read application structure.
+By default, listed route is automatic read from application structure.
 Click button '>>' to save it and button '<<' to delete.

+If route that you need not avaliable in list.
+You can create it manually.
+You can also create route with extra parameter.
+Use `&` to sparate main route with parameter.
+E.g. `site/page&view=about`.

 Rule
 ----